I no longer suffer.

 - Not eating processed food–this one’s easy.
 I wish I hadn’t taken so long to do it.
 The food you eat affects you on a cellular level.

-This next part isn’t that book.
-It’s just some free-form rambling, which is rare for me.
+This next part is just some free-form rambling, which is rare for me.
 But maybe the following comments will help point people in the direction of understanding what inter-generational sickness is, by pointing out how some of our most cherished cultural ideas are so unhelpful.

 There is no self.
 The self is an illusion.
 In fact, even consciousness is an illusion.